-I, in my turn, and as usual, to fulfil the commitment I undertook on myself in all the subjects discussed in this book, that not to infer (as a proof) but only through what is confirmed and sahih (correct, authentic) for Ahl al-Sunnah and the Shi’ah.
+I, in my turn, and as usual, to fulfill the commitment I undertook on myself in all the subjects discussed in this book, that not to infer (as a proof) but only through what is confirmed and sahih (correct, authentic) for Ahl al-Sunnah and the Shi’ah.

 In Sunan Abi Dāwud, it is reported that the Messenger of Allah (S) said:

 “If there remained but a single day of the (end of) Time, Allah would prolong that day till He sends a man of my progeny, whose name is like mine, and whose father’s name is my father’s, who will fill the earth with justice and equity as it had been filled with oppression and tyranny.”

 In Sunan Ibn Mājah, [ Sunan Ibn Mājah, Vol. II, hadiths Nos.
 4082 & 4087.] the following tradition is reported.
 The Messenger of Allah (S) said: